Updated March 27, 2023

-- String class needs a System namespace to be imported on the file while the string variable does not need it to be declared.
+- The string class needs a System namespace to be imported on the file while the string variable does not need it to be declared.
 The System namespace helps the program to be imported from C# to VB.NET easily without any hassle.

-- String is a type class whereas the string is a lexical construct in C#.
+- The string is a type class, whereas the string is a lexical construct in C#.

 - A directive must be defined for String while it is not at all needed for a string variable.